14 Hard Words to Pronounce in the English Language

 Yes, this is a fairly common word, and most native native speakers have no trouble learning how to pronounce it.
 If you’re an English language learner, however, the double consonants in this Middle-English word can certainly trip you up and make you think that it’s pronounced “SKIss-ors” (when we know it’s actually pronounced “sizzors”).
 Not to mention that it ends in an “s,” which typically refers to a plural and is called a “pair,” even though it’s a single instrument.
 Confused yet?
 Find out what the longest word in English is.

 If you’re a fan of Finding Nemo, you might remember the scene where Mr. Ray asks Nemo what type of home he lives in.
 Nemo’s answer: “An anemonemone.
 Amnemonemomne.”
 It’s not surprising that even little Nemo trips over his own wild-flower habitat: The vowel-heavy word looks like it should rhyme with “tone” or “bone” and be pronounced “an-e-MOAN” or “ayn-moan,” but it’s actually a four-syllable word pronounced “ah-NEM-oh-nee.”
+Here are some funny words you probably don’t know—but should!

 This two-syllable word, which is pronounced “is-muss,” refers to a narrow passage of land between two seas.
 It’s also one of the most confusing hard words to pronounce for non-native English speakers to learn.
 Why?
 First off, the “th” combination doesn’t even exist in some languages, including German and Dutch, which raises the difficulty level.
 Then, to further complicate matters, the “th” in this word is silent, so you can ignore it anyway.
 Still struggling?
 Keeping your tongue behind your teeth while speaking this word can help with pronunciation.